Skip to content

 Web apps generally need a container to get executed, for eg., a java app need Tomcat to run the application.
 As per the twelve-factor app principle your app should be self reliant and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
 The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.

-to access the service exported by their app.
+In a local development environment, the developer visits a service URL like http://localhost:5000/ to access the service exported by their app.
 In deployment, a routing layer handles routing requests from a public-facing hostname to the port-bound web processes.

 In short, this is all about having your application as a standalone instead of deploying them into any of the external web servers.
 Spring boot is one example of this one.
 Spring boot by default comes with embedded tomcat, jetty, or undertow.